ipazc/nanoblocks/docs/source/tutorial/getting_started.rst

 You might have noticed well: `network.accounts[]` behaves like a python dictionary, which in turns makes it easy to access any account in the network.
-In `NanoBlocks`, every account is wrapped inside the class :class:`Account <nanoblocks.account.account.Account>` which gives basic functionality for account handling:
+In `NanoBlocks`, every account is wrapped inside the class :class:`Account <nanoblocks.account.Account>` which gives basic functionality for account handling:

 .. code-block:: python